daptin/daptin/README.md

 **Daptin** is an open-source backend development framework to develop and deploy production-ready JSON API based applications.
 With Daptin you can design your data model and have a production ready JSON API online in minutes.

+Note: documentation is still a work in progress, please create a pull-request if you wish to contribute.

 ### Installation